 - Lung or Breathing Problems: Everolimus can cause pneumonitis, an inflammation of the lung tissue that is not caused by infection.
 You should notify your healthcare team right away if you notice worsening cough, shortness of breath or difficulty breathing or wheezing.
 If your healthcare provider suspects pneumonitis, he or she may decide to lower your dose or treat your symptoms with a steroid medication.

-- Angioedema: This medication can cause a rare allergic type reaction called angioedema when used with certain ACE inhibitor medications (for example enalapril, lisinopril and losartan).
-Contact your healthcare team or go to the emergency room immediately if you experience difficulty breathing, or swelling of the tongue, mouth or throat while taking everolimus.
+- Angioedema: This medication can cause a rare allergic-type reaction called angioedema when used with certain ACE inhibitor medications (for example enalapril, lisinopril and losartan).
+Contact your healthcare team or go to the emergency room immediately if you have trouble breathing, or swelling of the tongue, mouth or throat while taking everolimus.